Corey4005/STEMNET-Daily-Files/README.md

     a module that contains helper functions that can be imported into other scripts.

 ### getdata.py
-    a script to retrieve the up to date metadata file and return all available soil moisture data.
+    a script to retrieve the up to date metadata file from the Alabama stemnet server.

 ### process_daily.py
-    a script to process the daily files for each station csv file that is pulled from data.alclimate.com
+    a script to process the daily files for each station csv file that is pulled from the Alabama stemnet server.

 ### read_routine.py
-    Contains the ReadRoutine class that can be used to read dailyfiles into a programable object
+    contains the ReadRoutine class that can be used to read dailyfiles into a programable object.

+### make_climatology.py
+    calculates 0-99 percentile values into standard climatology files for each station.

 # Shell Scripts